 Everything you need to know about palm oil

 Palm oil has come under scrutiny for years, due to its devastating impact on the world’s rainforests and the inadequate worker conditions associated with its production.
-But a recent campaign led by Iceland and Greenpeace has bulldozed the topic to the forefront of public debate on climate change.
+But a campaign led by Iceland and Greenpeace bulldozed the topic to the forefront of public debate on climate change.
 Here’s everything you need to know about palm oil, and how you can help combat deforestation and species extinction.

 What is palm oil?

 Palm oil is made from the fruit of the African oil palm tree.
 It’s a hugely versatile ingredient – you’ll find it in around half of all supermarket products, from biscuits to beauty products.

 It’s grown in a variety of countries throughout Asia, Africa and South America, but the biggest producers of palm oil are Indonesia and Malaysia – they account for more than 80% of global palm oil production.

 Oil palm trees are grown in large plantations, where the fruit is harvested and then taken to processing facilities.
 More than 60 million tonnes of palm oil is produced annually, accounting for over 30% of the world’s vegetable oil production.